THD-Spatial/City2TABULA/README.md

 A high-performance Go-based tool for preparing 3D spatial data from CityDB and PostGIS-enabled PostgreSQL databases.
 The tool is part of a larger pipeline to classify OSM buildings into TABULA building types for heating demand estimation.

 The pipeline processes spatial features such as attached neighbours, grid-based geometry relationships, and building characteristics from LOD2 and LOD3 3D building data.
-The extracted data is then used to train Random Forest (RF) models for automated building classification.

 ## Key Features